dumitreu/test_assignment/README.md

 # Test Assignment

 ## Application Deployment
-Application binaries and batch files to managing service installation/state are provided in  folder "dist".
+Application binaries and batch files to manage service installation/state are provided in  folder "dist".
 You can also find README.txt there

 ## Functioning
 During installation, configuration file is created and path to it is written